Iamjudeicon/Iamjudeicon/README.md

 - 👋 Hi, I am Jude Chukwuemeka but you can call me ICON, thus @Iamjudeicon
 - 👀 I’m passionate about DevOps.
-- 🌱 I’m currently learning Jenkins as an automate server.
 - 💞️ I’m looking to collaborate on anything cloud computing, DevOps.
 - 📫 You can reach me on my twitter handle @iamjudeicon or my phone number +2347068617727.